-Sources: Texas HHSC, Report on the Mental Health First Aid Program for Fiscal Year 2021, December 2021; Texas HHSC, Broadcast Message No. 19.604, December 6, 2019; Texas HHSC, Broadcast Message No. 21.091, November 12, 2021 opportunities they have access to are outdated or have little relevance to their work.
-School counselors shared that they would like to have more application-based training and advanced training that can build upon the foundational knowledge
+Sources: Texas HHSC, Report on the Mental Health First Aid Program for Fiscal Year 2021, December 2021; Texas HHSC, Broadcast Message No. 19.604, December 6, 2019; Texas HHSC, Broadcast Message No. 21.091, November 12, 2021 they have, as well as professional development that builds skills and aligns with practices that are effective for the populations served by their school.
+The counselors also shared an interest in programmatic training at each level of the MTSS that would allow counselors to support the implementation of programs at the universal, targeted, and intensive levels.
+School counselors also noted that teachers need additional tools and training to support student mental wellness in the classroom.

 School Counselor Feedback on Professional Development.
 In focus groups, professional school counselors shared feedback on their experience with professional development.
-School counselors noted that much of the training materials and professional development
+School counselors noted that much of the training materials and professional development opportunities they have access to are outdated or